techiescamp/linux-foundation-coupon/README.md

 Linux Foundation has a rewards program where you can get 50% discount on certifications once you spend $500 with the Linux foundation.
 You can get 50% discount on any certification or training program.

 Rewards: [Check your Rewards Here](https://openprofile.dev/myrewards/coupons)

+> [!TIP]
+> keep an eye for CKA beta exams where you can get the certification for just $50.
+But you will get only one attempt and limited time to appear for the exam.

 ## Recommended Linux Foundation Certifications